 Why is my Dyson vacuum not working properly?

 There are a number of reasons why your Dyson vacuum may have suffered a drop in performance levels, including:

-- Battery: no matter how long the vacuum is charged for, and despite being hung on the charging dock correctly, your vacuum won’t work for the recommended timeframe if its battery is on the way out
+- Battery: no matter how long the vacuum is charged for, and despite being hung on the charging dock correctly, your vacuum won’t work for the recommended timeframe if the battery is on the fritz

-- Filters: the vacuum might not turn on if too much dust has accumulated on the filters
+Filters: your vacuum might not turn on if too much dust has accumulated on the filters

-- Blockages: the vacuum is fitted with an automatic shut off if a blockage occurs that needs to be cleared
+- Blockages: your vacuum is fitted with an automatic shut off if a blockage occurs that needs to be cleared

 If you’re charging your vacuum for the recommended amount of time but it only runs for a minute, this doesn’t mean the whole vacuum is a flop – it might just need a new battery.
 According to reports, Dyson handstick batteries have a life span of just three years on average.
 Battery replacements cost $76 via the Dyson website, saving you $923 by not running out to buy the new Dyson V10 ($999 RRP).

 On a Dyson handstick model, the battery is attached to the handle.
 The following steps will guide you on how to replace it:

 - Ensure the vacuum is unplugged from the charger